cjbayne/softdocs/docs/guide_jupyter.md

 # Guide to Jupyter

+## Convert Jupyter notebook to another file format

+Convert Jupyter notebook to html

+    ```
+    jupyter nbconvert --to html .ipynb
+    ```

+Convert Jupyter notebook to markdown

+    ```
+    jupyter nbconvert --to markdown .ipynb
+    ```

+### Args

+- Replace .ipynb with the name of the Jupyter notebook
+- `--output-dir DIR`: change output location
+- `--output FILENAME`: change name of file
+- `--no-input`: do not export any code used

 ## Change Jupyter's default start directory

 * Right-click Start Menu icon > More > Open file location